Mudhdhoo/CS224G_TechPackAI/README.md

 conda activate cs224G_techpack_ai
 ```
 ### Run the frontend and backend servers
-The application is still being hosted locally in this sprint.
-To run it, we need to initialize the backend and frontend separately.
+To run it, we need to initialize the backend and frontend servers separately.

 #### Activate Backend
 ```